Bobby Knoop: Major league player

-Nicknamed "Nureyev" by sportswriters for his exciting and acrobatic fielding plays, Knoop played a deep second base, with exceptional range and a strong arm.
 He turned the double play well along with shortstop Jim Fregosi, to give the Angels outstanding keystone defense.
-In 1967, the pair both won the Gold Glove award at their respective positions—the second of three Gold Gloves Knoop would capture from 1966–68; he was the American League's starting second baseman in the 1966 Major League Baseball All-Star Game, and went hitless in two at bats.
-As a hitter, he had his best season during 1966, with career-highs of 17 home runs, 72 RBI, 54 runs and 11 triples.
+Fregosi was his roommate and closest friend in baseball, as well as a teammate.
+In 1967, the pair both won the Gold Glove award at their respective positions—the second of three Gold Gloves Knoop would capture from 1966 to 1968.
+He was the American League's starting second baseman in the 1966 Major League Baseball All-Star Game, and went hitless in two at bats.
+As a hitter, he had his best season during 1966, with career-highs of 17 home runs, 72 RBIs, 54 runs and 11 triples.